 We arrive at a road block.
 Oh no, not again!
 Throughout our journey in Iraq, we have spent a considerable amount of time at these road blocks, because the policemen always scrutinize our papers, and as their English is often very poor, this takes time.
-But thanks to our ‘guide’, the policemen at this road block are remarkably fast, and we continue after a couple of minutes.
+But thanks to our ‘guide’, the policemen at this road block are remarkably fast, and we can continue after a couple of minutes.

 Ur is the famous Ur in Caldaea, home of Abraham, who traveled from Ur to the land of Kanaan and became the ancestor of both Jews and Arabs.
-Ur was an independent Sumeric state c.
+Ur was an independent Sumerian state c.
 4500-2000 B.C.
 This kingdom was conquered by the Babylonians, followed by the Assyrians, whose kingdom vanished completely in the 8th Century B.C.
 The formerly proud city of Ur crumbled to a dusty pile of ruins, forgotten for about two thousand years.
 A local tribe, the Mustafiq, called the ruins Tell al-Mukhajar (‘Mountain of Stairs’).

 Excavations started here in the 1920s, supervised by British archaeologist Leonard Woolley, who had spent 12 years searching for the spot.
 Royal tombs were found, containing skeletons, weapons, jewelry of gold and lapis lazuli, a unique golden helmet, mosaics, etc. The remains of a 25-metre-high temple tower, shaped like a step pyramid, were excavated.
-It is called a ziggurat, and it may have been one of the famous ‘hanging gardens’, where crops were grown on fields on the terraces.
+This building is called a ziggurat, and it may have been one of the famous ‘hanging gardens’, where crops were grown on fields on the terraces.
 Perhaps the top of the ziggurat was an astronomical observatory, as the Sumerians were moon worshippers.
 The temple of the Moon God Nanar was also excavated by Woolley.

 Evidence of the Biblical Deluge was found near these ruins.
-Here is a layer of sediments, many feet thick, which does not contain any cultural remains, while the layers below and above these sediments do.
+Here is a layer of sediments, many feet thick, which does not contain any cultural remains, whereas the layers below and above these sediments do.
 The layer without artifacts bears testimony of a tremendous flood, inundating this land around 3000 B.C.

 “Goodbye, Mister,” he says.